Skip to Content

 Which rides have virtual queues at Disney World?

-At the moment, there are two rides that utilize the virtual queue process:
+At the moment, there are three rides that utilize the virtual queue process:

 1. Guardians of the Galaxy: Cosmic Rewind at Epcot